 Coronavirus is China's biggest health emergency, says Xi as death toll climbs to 2,442

-President Xi Jinping on Sunday said the coronavirus epidemic is China's "largest public health emergency" as the death toll from the deadly virus climbed to 2,442 and the number of infections hit almost 77,000 in the country.
+President Xi Jinping on Sunday warned that China's coronavirus epidemic is “still grim and complex" and called for more efforts to tackle the country's "largest public health emergency", as the death toll from the deadly virus climbed to 2,442 and the number of infections hit almost 77,000 in the country.
 President Xi, who attended a meeting here to double efforts in coordinating the prevention and control of the COVID-19 outbreak, said the epidemic "has the fastest transmission, widest range of infection and has been the most difficult to prevent and control".

 In comments reported by state broadcaster CCTV, Xi said, "This is a crisis for us and it is a big test."
 He called the epidemic China's "largest public health emergency".
 The meeting, in the form of tele-conference, was presided over by Chinese Premier Li Keqiang.